Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Discussion

-In case of a national wide rollout, the nonfunctional requirements' scaleability, adaptability as well as real-time capability are important for ITS solutions \cite{Hao.2020,Ogie.2017}.
-This high demands are big challenges in the software architecture: Centralized software solutions (e.g. with a cloud) are available for ITS, but they have numerous disadvantages in scalability, energy efficiency and failure tolerance.
+In the case of a nationwide rollout, the nonfunctional requirements' scaleability, adaptability as well as real-time capability are important for ITS solutions \cite{Hao.2020,Ogie.2017}.
+These high demands are big challenges in the software architecture: centralized software solutions (e.g. with a cloud system) are available for ITS, but they have numerous disadvantages in scalability, energy efficiency, and failure tolerance.
 A scalable architecture to solve the mentioned problems could be a distributed approach.
-According to \cite{Petitti.2016}, this approach for intelligent sensor networks was not available, respectively was not adequately researched.
-Indeed, with the use of edge computing, the works of \cite{Datta.,AmilcareFrancescoSantamaria.2018} have presented distributed approaches for ITS architectures.
-Furthermore, the mentioned ICSI test bed have focused on high scalable distributed ITS, too \cite{Osaba.2016}.
-However, this test bed has analyzed only specific situations.
+According to \cite{Petitti.2016}, this approach for intelligent sensor networks was not available, or was not adequately researched.
+Indeed, with the use of edge computing, the papers \cite{Datta.,AmilcareFrancescoSantamaria.2018} presented distributed approaches for ITS architectures.
+Furthermore, the mentioned ICSI test bed has also focused on highly scalable distributed ITS \cite{Osaba.2016}.
+However, this test bed only analyzed specific situations.
 It has not processed digital twins in real-time.
-To the best of our knowledge, it is still unclear how this distributed systems performs in a high data density environment with digital twins.
-For this reason, further research in scaleability as well as adaptability in real world test beds is warranted.
+To the best of our knowledge, it is still unclear how this distributed system performs in a high data density environment with digital twins.
+For this reason, further research in scalability, as well as adaptability in real-world test beds is warranted.